Burnout can be a beginning…if we let it be.

 That’s when I returned to the roots of who I really am.

 Dyeing with nature became my way back.
 Back to my breath.
 Back to beauty.
 Back to myself.
-What started as a quiet act of resistance against toxic systems has become a joyful, liberating practice, and now, a business built around connection, healing, and color.
+What started as a quiet act of resistance against toxic systems has become a joyful, liberating practice, and now, a business built around creative connection, healing, and art.

 I’m a mother, maker, and master dyer with 25+ years of experience working at the intersection of art, sustainability, and textile innovation.